Peter Perrett: Career

-The release of Humanworld was accompanied by a UK tour, which included a reunion of the three remaining members of The Only Ones when Perrett appeared at Somers Town Festival in July 2019.
+The release of Humanworld was accompanied by a UK tour, which included a reunion of the three remaining members of the Only Ones when Perrett appeared at Somers Town Festival in July 2019.

+In 2023, the Only Ones reformed for the first time in nine years to play the Rebellion Festival in Blackpool and shows at Hebden Bridge.

 Personal life

-At age 16, Perrett ran away with his girlfriend, Xenoulla "Zena" Kakoulli.
+At age 16, Perrett ran away with his girlfriend, Xenoulla "Zena" Kakoulli (whose sister was Koulla Kakoulli).
 They married in 1970.
-Zena is a clothing designer and was the manager of The Only Ones from 1977–1981.
-Both suffer from COPD (Chronic Obstructive Pulmonary Disease) as a result of drug abuse.
+Zena is a clothing designer and was manager of the Only Ones from 1977 to 1981.
+Both she and Perrett suffer from chronic obstructive pulmonary disease (COPD) as a result of drug abuse.

 Perrett now lives in North London.

+In August 2025, he was arrested in central London, for being part of a Palestine Action protest.
+Palestine Action are a proscribed terrorist group in the UK.